matheusvclls/recommendations_with_IBM/README.md

 ## Project Motivation<a name="motivation"></a>

-This a the third project for the Udacity Data Science Nanodegree programm.
+This is the third project for the Udacity Data Science Nanodegree program.
 For this project I am interestested in building a system of recommendation of IBM's articles.
 I develop all those steps: Exploratory Data Analysis,  Rank Based Recommendations, User-User Based Collaborative Filtering and Matrix Factorization.

 ## File Descriptions <a name="files"></a>